 Through their play children:

 • Practice developing skills related to recent or anticipated challenges.
 For instance, the child adapting to preschool may enact similar scenarios with their toys.
-Or want to be the teacher telling Mum or Dad to be the little kid who has to do what they’re told.
+Or want to be the teacher telling their mum or dad to be the little kid who has to do what they’re told.

 • Re-enact that which has been scary or confusing.
-The child who sees firefighters and big trucks at the scene of a fire will likely want to take on the same role in play.
-Or build firetrucks with their Lego and re-enact the scene.
+The child who sees firefighters and big trucks at the scene of a fire will likely want to take on the same role in their play.
+Or build firetrucks with their lego and re-enact the scene.

 • Release anxieties through laughter.
 Picture the little toddler bravely running in and out of the water at the beach.